sinimimi/alx-system_engineering-devops/0x02-shell_redirections/README.md

 #9.
 I want to duplicate the last line of the file iacta
 #10.
 A Script to delete all .js files in my directory and subdirectories
 #11.
 Counting the number of directories and subdirectories including hidden
+#12.
+Creating a script that displays the 10 newest files in my current directory